• Skip to primary navigation

 • Clean the chicken pieces.
 Marinate it with the ingredients listed under marination.
 Keep it aside for 30 minutes.

 • Thinly slice onions and green chilly.
 In a kadai, heat the oil.
-When oil is hot, add the sliced onions, green chillies, curry leaves, and salt.
-Adding salt helps the onion to get cooked fast.
+When the oil is hot, add the sliced onions, green chillies, curry leaves, and salt.
+Adding salt helps the onion cook faster.

 • Add chopped tomatoes and mix it well in the gravy.
 Cover and cook until tomatoes are cooked.
 It might take around 5 to 8 minutes.
 Adjust salt in the gravy.